jfree/jfreechart/README.md

 http://www.jfree.org/jfreechart

-JFreeChart requires JDK 1.6.0 or later (JDK 1.8.0_40 or later for JavaFX support) and is licensed under the terms of the GNU Lesser General Public License (LGPL) version 2.1 or later.
+JFreeChart requires JDK 1.8.0_40 or later.
+If JavaFX support is not required, the library can be built using JDK 1.6.0 or later.
+The library is licensed under the terms of the GNU Lesser General Public License (LGPL) version 2.1 or later.

 Building JFreeChart
 -------------------
 You can build JFreeChart using either Ant or Maven.
-The build requires JDK 1.6.0 or later.
-If you require JavaFX support, then JDK 1.8.0_40 or later is required.
+The build requires JDK 1.8.0_40 or later.
+If you do not require JavaFX support, then you can build JFreeChart using JDK 1.6.0 or later.

 #### Ant
 Using Ant you can build JFreeChart using the following command (issued from the root directory of the project):

-    ant -f ant/build-fx.xml
+    ant -f ant/build.xml

 This will include JavaFX support.
 To build without JavaFX:

-    ant -f ant/build.xml
+    ant -f ant/build-1.6.xml

 The Ant build script will perform all build and packaging tasks.